kevchant/AzureDevOps-SynpaseServerlessSQLPool-dacpac/README.md

 *   SQLPoolartifactname - A name for the created artifact
 *   AzureSubscription - The Azure subscription that contains the serverless SQL Pool where you want to deploy the dacpac
 *   DestinationDB - The name of the target/destination database where you to deploy the dacpac

+Note that you can extend this however you see fit.
+For example, you can add a variable for a second serverless SQL Pool endpoint which belongs to another workspace.